eclipse/xtext/xtext-website/documentation/350_continuous_integration.md

 ### The ui language project (my.mavenized.herolanguage.ui)

-Here all code that is specific to eclipse is located.
+Here all code that is specific to Eclipse is located.
 All the additions that you place for the UI of the language, all editors, wizards and preferences, are to be placed inside this project.
 Regarding the maven build the `pom.xml` is not very special.

 ### The tests language project (my.mavenized.herolanguage.tests)